Apollo1840/ToyCarController/README.md

 ### Step 1: Initialize a remotely developable Raspberry Pi 3 Board

-1) Run Command (Laptop): on the laptop, turn on the terminal, and type, then type enter:
+1) Run Command: on the laptop, turn on the terminal, and type, then type enter:

    ```bash
    snap install rpi-imager